 In front of them lay the green and pleasant lands of today’s Scottish Borders stretching north as far as the eye could see and, as we know, new horizons always presented a particular challenge to the Romans.

 Sooner or later curiosity got the better of them and they had to find out what lay beyond.
 For the next hundred years or so the Romans invested considerable time and effort in this, the most northerly part of their Empire.

-Dere Street, was driven 160 miles north to reach the Firth of Forth by 81AD.
+Dere Street, was driven north to reach the Firth of Forth by 81AD.
 Its main centres through the English and Scottish borderlands took in Corbridge, Bryness and Cappuck before passing to the east of Trimontium near Melrose and on to the coast.